 The situation for AOL is a little different.
 AOL often returns a status of undeliverable.
 This is effectively a bounce.
 AOL throttles delivery such that there are limits on the number of emails that can be sent for a specific message from a specific domain to their servers per hour and per day.
 If you exceed the limit, AOL may fail to deliver your email.

-One thing to consider for both Comcast and AOL is to break up large lists of these addresses into smaller batches and send in waves.
+An idea to consider for Comcast, AOL and Yahoo is to break up large lists of these addresses into smaller batches and send in waves.
 This could potentially help improve your deliverability but we can't make any guarantees.